nathanealsp/covid-19-tracker/README.md

 # covid19-tracker

-A Next.js app to track the COVID-19 Outbreak.
+A Simple Next.js app to track the COVID-19 Outbreak.